 It’s not just the throwaway plastic and paper that can damage the environment.
 It turns out that the day after Independence Day, July 5th, is one of the days of the year with the worst air quality, due to two of our beloved traditions: grilling and fireworks.

 Grilling is a favorite pastime during the summer, all over the world, but it reaches a whole new level of obsession in the United States during 4th of July celebrations.

 In 2017, Americans were projected to spend over $7 billion on cookouts and other outdoor celebrations during Independence Day.
 Sure, that represents a lot of food (more on that below), but also a lot of smoke.
-Pair that with the millions of pounds of firework smoke (that contribute to 42% more pollutants in the air after the holiday) and the sparkling allure of a summer cookout or celebration quickly gets tainted by the toxic cocktail of harmful and potentially carcinogenic chemicals floating around.
+Pair that with the heavy-metal-tainted smoke from millions of pounds of fireworks (that contribute to 42% more pollutants in the air after the holiday) and the sparkling allure of a summer cookout or celebration quickly gets tainted by the toxic cocktail of harmful and potentially carcinogenic chemicals floating around.

 A Note About Fireworks

 Although fireworks are a traditional way to celebrate the 4th of July and other summertime celebrations, they’re really bad for the environment.
 In addition to contributing to air pollution, the propellants, colorants, and heavy metals in fireworks can end up in the soil or waterways, polluting our drinking water or the ocean.
 (Fireworks are also notoriously bad for our pets, especially dogs, who are often deeply disturbed by the loud noises.)